 This Turkey and Stuffing casserole is so delicious and each bite feels like a taste of Thanksgiving.
 It is also a great way to serve up Thanksgiving leftovers.

-Tip 1: If you are making this close to Thanksgiving, you can just use leftover mashed potatoes.
+Tip 1: If you make this close to Thanksgiving, use leftover mashed potatoes.
 If not, you can make your own.
-Everyone has their own way to make mashed potatoes.
+Everyone has their way of making mashed potatoes.
 Use your favorite recipe.

 Store in an airtight container in the fridge for up to 3 days.